-The operations of small UASs, weighing less then 55 lbs., conducted in the strict conditions outlined above, will provide an equivalent level of safety supporting the grant of the Part 21 and allowing commercial operations.
-These lightweight UAVs operate at slow speeds, close to the ground and in sterile environment and as a result are far safer than conventional operations conducted with a piston and or turbine aircraft operating close to the ground.
+The operation of small UAV's, weighing less than 55 lbs., conducted in the strict conditions outlined above, will provide a level of safety supporting the grant of the exemptions requested herein, including exempting the applicant from the requirements of Part 21 and allowing commercial operations.
+These lightweight aircraft operate at slow speeds, close to the ground, and in a controlled environment.